Inside Clarence House: King Charles and Camilla, Queen Consort's home for almost 20 years

 Clarence House: Interiors

-Meanwhile, the morning room was originally designed as the breakfast room and, between 1949 and 1952, was used as The Duke of Edinburgh's study.
+The morning room was originally designed as a breakfast room and, between 1949 and 1952, was used as The Duke of Edinburgh's study.
 It was also where Prince William and Kate Middleton, now the Prince and Princess of Wales, conducted their official engagement interview in 2010.
-From receptions to royal Christmas parties, the house has opened its doors to a host of guests over the years.

 To prepare the building for Charles, Clarence House underwent extensive refurbishment and redecoration.
 The renovation included new colour schemes, updated textiles, and several new pieces from the Royal Collection and from King Charles' own art collection.